McLovin-81/trade-hub/README.md

 ## Project Overview

-Trade Hub is a robust web application designed to facilitate trade exchanges between users.
+Trade Hub is a robust web application designed to facilitate stock portfolios.
 It ensures cross-browser compatibility and responsive design to deliver a consistent experience across smartphones, tablets, and PCs.
 Developed to meet the IT-Project 2024 requirements, Trade Hub features a modular architecture and incorporates advanced functionalities for an intuitive user experience.

 ## Requirements